Wxia33/Hatsume/README.md

 # Hatsume

-Computer vision project for analyzing events in video game clips
+Computer vision project for analyzing events in video game clips.
+The program analyzes only the content of the video itself, so no naming conventions or metadata are required.

 ## Description